vovkos/doxyrest/README.rst

 		- vs
 		- `original <https://pocoproject.org/docs>`__

-Doxyrest generates decent overview even if the project has little or no Doxygen documentation comments:
+Doxyrest generates a decent overview even if a project has no Doxygen documentation comments at all:

 .. list-table::

 	* 	- AXL
 		- `sphinx_rtd_theme <https://vovkos.github.io/axl/manual/global.html>`__

 But the best part about Doxyrest approach is that it's modular and 100% customizable.
 You can play with **Sphinx themes** to change visual appearance (fonts, colors, page layout, etc).
-Or you can adjust **Lua frames** for more drastic effects -- from tweaking the declaration coding style to changing the whole structure of documentation!
+Or you can modify **Lua frames** for more drastic effects -- from tweaking the declaration coding style to changing the whole structure of documentation!

-You can even replace Doxygen with your own generator of Doxygen-style XML database and then apply the very same approach to documenting APIs in other languages:
+You can even replace Doxygen with your own generator of Doxygen-style XML database and then apply the same pipeline for documenting APIs in other languages:

 Jancy libraries
 ~~~~~~~~~~~~~~~